ENCODE-DCC/pyencoded-tools/README.md

 To get embedded field values (such as target name from an experiment):

         ENCODE_get_fields.py --field target.title

+    accession       target.title
+    ENCSR087PLZ     H3K9ac (Mus musculus)
 this can also get embedded values from lists

         ENCODE_get_fields.py --field files.status
+*more about this feature is listed below*

 To use a custom query for your object list:

         ENCODE_get_fields.py --query www.my/custom/url
 this can be used with either useage of the '--field' option

 Output prints in format of fieldname:object_type for non-strings